ⓘ 18 March 2026

-We have identified that a number of devices will not be able to make calls to Emergency Services (i.e. Triple Zero & ‘112’) in some very remote outback areas where Optus operates Satellite Small Cell (SSC) sites.
+We have identified that a number of devices will not be able to make calls to Emergency Services (i.e. Triple Zero & ‘112’) in some very remote outback areas where our network provider, Optus, operates Satellite Small Cell (SSC) sites.
 While some devices may appear to have network coverage in these SSC areas, they will not be able to call Emergency Services (i.e. Triple Zero & ‘112’).

 To keep customers safe, we have listed the impacted devices and SSC sites below.
 We strongly advise that you check these sites and contact us for further support if you are living in or are planning to travel in or near these sites.